 Form 8300, Report of Cash Payments Over \$10,000 Received in a Trade or Business.
-Generally, this form is used to report the receipt of more than \$10,000 in cash or foreign currency in one transaction or in a series of related transactions.
+File this form to report the receipt of more than \$10,000 in cash or foreign currency in one transaction or in a series of related transactions.